 Here is a brief Guide to use of autorej.py.

 To see Demo2, download this zip file: demo2.zip and unzip the files into your Python work area.
+Also, be sure you have downloaded the full autorej.py above and copied it to your Python work area.
 In Demo2.py we read a 13 row by 17 column inverse heat problem from a file, solve it two different ways.
 We also show how read a problem from a file, save the results to a file, and save the graphs as *.png files.

 These fully worked small examples do not require you to run anything:

 Demo 3: Garden Fertilizer Calculation